vcovelli/data-pipeline-project/README.md

 #### Prefect Cloud Run

-1.Go to your Prefect Cloud dashboard.
+1. Go to your **Prefect Cloud** dashboard.
-2.Locate the etl_data_pipeline flow.
+2. Locate the `etl_data_pipeline` flow.
-3.Manually trigger a run or set up a schedule for automated runs.
+3. Manually trigger a run or set up a schedule for automated runs.

 ### Scheduling the Pipeline